zak-45/WLEDVideoSync/README.md

  ---

- ### Monitoring Dashboards
- WLEDVideoSync includes a suite of real-time monitoring dashboards to help you keep an eye on system performance and device status.
-These charts run in a separate, dedicated window so they don't interfere with the main application.

- **How to Launch:**
- From the main application, click the **SysStats** button in the footer menu to open the Chart Launcher.

- !Chart Launcher

- From the launcher, you can open any of the following dashboards:

- #### System Stats
- Provides a comprehensive overview of the computer running WLEDVideoSync.
- - **CPU Usage (%)**: Real-time graph of total CPU load.
- - **Memory Utilization (%)**: Real-time graph of RAM usage.
- - **System Load**: Gauge chart showing 1, 5, and 15-minute load averages.
- - **Disk Space**: A pie chart displaying used and free disk space on the main drive.

- #### Network Stats
- Monitors your computer's overall network traffic.
- - **Bytes In/Out (MB)**: A line chart showing the amount of data being received and sent by your system in megabytes.

- #### Device Stats
- A powerful dashboard for monitoring the status of all your target devices.
- - **Ping Latency (ms)**: A line chart comparing the ping response time for all active devices.
- - **WLED-Specific Data**: For devices identified as WLED controllers, you can expand their section to see detailed, real-time gauges for **FPS** (Frames Per Second) and **RSSI** (WiFi Signal Strength).
- - **Live Refresh**: Click the "Refresh Devices" button to dynamically update the list of monitored devices without restarting the window.

 ### Configuration
 The main App configuration file is: ``WLEDVideoSync/config/WLEDVideoSync.ini`` See ``WLEDVideoSync/config/WLEDVideoSync.readme`` for in-deep information.

 > **Tip:** You can also edit the configuration directly in the UI by navigating to the **Config** page from the footer menu.

- ### Troubleshooting
- - Ensure your WLED device is properly connected and configured.
- - Check network connectivity between the application and WLED.
-For optimal performance, be on the same VLAN.
- - On Linux, Wayland does not support screen capture for the preview window.
-Please use an **X11** session.
- - On macOS/Linux, ensure the main application file has execute permissions (`chmod +x WLEDVideoSync-app`).

- ### Contributing
- Contributions to the project are welcome.
-Please follow the standard GitHub fork and pull request workflow.

- ### License
- This project is licensed under the MIT License.

 The logging configuration file is : ``WLEDVideoSync/config/logging.ini``.
 Logs can be found under ``log/`` folder.